 Nivolumab is an anti-PD-1 monoclonal antibody of the immune checkpoint inhibitor class.
-It is approved in combination with ipilimumab after pretreatment and treatment failure with/under chemotherapy for stage IV patients with MSI-H/dMMR, after pretreatment with fluoropyrimidines.
+It is approved in combination with for stage IV patients with MSI-H/dMMR, for first-line or after pretreatment with fluoropyrimidines.
 The overall response rate (ORR) for this combination in the pivotal Checkmate-142 trial was 55%, with survival rates at 9 and 12 months of 87% and 85%, respectively.
-32% of patients experienced grade 3-4 toxicities associated with therapy: elevation of AST and/or ALT (11%), elevation of lipase (4%), anemia (3%), colitis (3%).
+32% of patients experienced grade 3 / 4 toxicities associated with therapy: elevation of AST and/or ALT (11%), elevation of lipase (4%), anemia (3%), colitis (3%).